L-Pace/L-Pace.github.io/_projects/mini-dungeon.md

     Console.WriteLine("Narrator: I have no idea what they were talking about, to be honest.");
     Console.ReadKey();
     Console.WriteLine("Narrator: We were desperate because Cambridge Town was taking over all the land ");
-    Console.WriteLine("          that sorrounded us and we needed help.");
+    Console.WriteLine("          that surrounded us and we needed help.");
     Console.ReadKey();
     Console.WriteLine("Narrator: What a mistake.
-We trusted them and we gave them the Mini Dungeon for refrubishment.");
+We trusted them and we gave them the Mini Dungeon for refurbishment.");
     Console.ReadKey();
-    Console.WriteLine("Narrator: Yes, they refrubished but they call their troupes for help: a bunch of ");
+    Console.WriteLine("Narrator: Yes, they refurbished but they call their troupes for help: a bunch of ");
     Console.WriteLine("          goblin and troll that now infesting the forest and the Ancient Lake.....");
     Console.ReadKey();
     Console.WriteLine("Narrator: Ah wait, Viktor changed even the name of our sacred places.");